magicicada/cs1px/cycle_3_errors_and_exceptions/README.md

 Todo for this cycle:
 - watch recorded videos on errors and exceptions
 - work on lab exercises
-- devise a couple Peerwise questions
-- quiz on 5th February
+- do quiz on Moodle